polyaxon/polyaxon/site/docs/references/polyaxon-helm-reference.md

 **upload**: temporary volume where Polyaxon uploads data, code, files, ...

 If you don't provide an outputs claim to use, Polyaxon will use the host.
-It is not very important to have a volume claim for this, if your host node has sufficient storage.
+It is not very important to have a volume claim for this if your host node has sufficient storage.

 | Parameter                         | Description                                       | Default
 | --------------------------------- | ------------------------------------------------- | ----------------------------------------------------------